ECON 7067 - Economic Development IV

 General Course Information

-Course Code ECON 7067 Course Economic Development IV Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Assumed Knowledge ECON 7011 or equivalent Course Description This course aims to provide students with an economic understanding of the origins of uneven patterns of economic development, as well as an understanding of policies that can be applied in developing countries and how we can measure their effectiveness.
+Course Code ECON 7067 Course Economic Development IV Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ECON 7011 or equivalent Course Description This is an advanced postgraduate course in development economics.
+This course aims to provide students with an economic understanding of the origins of uneven patterns of economic development, as well as an understanding of policies that can be applied in developing countries and how we can measure their effectiveness.
 Topics may include productivity effects of health, private and social returns to education, child labour, public finance, firms and contracts, and the markets for land, credit and savings.

 Office: Room 4.36, Nexus 10 building, 10 Pulteney Street